FAQs are listed below the Rules

 8. How is the course timed?

-We use a proven timing system used by other major Gran Fondos.
+We use a proven timing system used in the Olympics and other national championship events.
 Each rider will get a chip and be timed as they cross through timing sections.
 Splits will be recorded and posted at the event and online.
-The 100 mile route has 4 timed sections, the 60 mile route has 2 timed sections, and the 30 mile loop has 1 timed section. *(the number of timed sections can vary form course to course.
+The 100 mile route has 4 timed sections, the 60 mile route has 2 timed sections, and the 30 mile loop has 1 timed section. *(the number of timed sections can vary from course to course.
 See course maps for details).
+Timing chips must be returned, these are high quality chips.

 9. What are the categories?

 There are several categories.
 The overall winners are those who finish first regardless of categories.
-For example a rider who is in the Vet class and has the fastest combined times of the day will win the overall as well as 1st place for Vet category (this rider would be given a prize for the over all best time and get a 1st pace award for age category).
-For the Gran Fondo National Championship in Frederick, MD the fastest time of the day for riders in their respective categories will be crowned the Gran Fondo National Champion and will earn a Gran Fondo National Champion title and Jersey.
-Similar for the Series, the riders in each age & gender category will a Gran Fondo National Champion Series title and Jersey.
+For example a rider who is in the Vet class and has the fastest combined times of the day will win the overall as well as 1st place for Vet category (this rider would be given a prize for the overall best time and get a 1st pace award for age category).
+For the Gran Fondo National Championship in Frederick, MD the fastest time of the day for riders in their respective categories will be crowned the Gran Fondo National Champion and will earn a Gran Fondo National Champion title and jersey.
+Similar for the Series, the riders in each age-gender category will win a Gran Fondo National Champion Series title and jersey.

 Your racing age is the age you will be on December 31st of the current year we are in. (example: If you race on Sept 22nd and are 44 years old on the day of the race, and your birthday is Nov 3rd your racing age would be 45)